sparkflows/sparkflows-docs/docs/tutorials/data-science/sparkml/tfidf.rst

 =====

 This workflow reads in a dataset.
-It then Tokenizes and performs TF/IDF on text content.
+It then Tokenizes and performs TF or IDF on text content.

 Workflow
 -------